LSEG-API-Samples/Article.Datastream.Python.MedianIndexData/README.md

         Services (DSWS) - for a series of indices of choice - defined in 'indices' - and returns three lists full of Pandas data-frames:
         1st - the raw output from the requests (with columns 'Instrument', 'Datatype', 'Value' and 'Dates');
         2nd - the monthly median from the raw output from the requests (with columns of the requested metrics and an index of dates);
-        3rd - the raw data pulled from the DSWS request (and where issues are most likely to lie)
+        3rd - the raw data pulled from the DSWS request (and where issues are most likely to lie).

         One could re-write this basing themselves off datetime objects, it would be equivalent; its code may look neater too.